 When should you switch from a baby car seat to a child car seat?

-Your little bundle of joy is growing and thriving, and suddenly you find yourself asking the crucial question: Does the infant carrier still fit?
-Moving on to the next child car seat is an important milestone that leaves many parents feeling unsure.
-But don’t worry – we’re here to support you and show you what really matters.
+Your little bundle of joy is growing and thriving, and suddenly you find yourself asking the crucial question: Does the baby car seat still fit at all?
+Moving up to the next child car seat is a significant milestone that often leaves parents feeling uncertain.
+But don’t worry, we’re here to support you and show you what really matters.
 After all, your child’s safety in the car is our top priority.

-When is the right time to switch from the infant carrier to the child car seat?
+When is the right time to switch from the baby car seat to the child car seat?

-Forget general statements.
-Whether your infant carrier is too small depends on three clear physical signs.
-As soon as any of these points apply, it’s time for a change.
+Forget about general recommendations.
+Whether your baby car seat is too small depends on three clear, physical signs.
+As soon as any one of these applies, it’s time to switch.

-Height: The head protrudes over the edge of the infant carrier.
+Height: The head extends beyond the edge of the baby car seat

-Most infant car seats are classified as group 0 or 0+ and are therefore intended for the first months of life from birth.
-In addition to body size, the maximum size also plays a role.
-Once this is exceeded, the seat is no longer safe.
+Most baby car seats are classified as Group 0 or 0+, and are therefore designed for the first months of life from birth.
+In addition to height, the maximum size also matters.
+Once it has been exceeded, the seat is no longer safe.

-The weight – The permitted upper limit has been reached
+Weight – The approved upper limit has been reached

-Every infant car seat is approved for a specific weight class.
-For seats complying with the older ECE R44/04 standard, this limit is usually 13 kg.
-For modern i-Size seats (ECE R129), the maximum height is decisive, but there is also a maximum weight that must not be exceeded.
+Every baby car seat is approved for a specific weight class.
+For seats under the older standard ECE R44/04, this limit is usually 13 kg.
+With modern i-Size seats (ECE R129), the maximum height is decisive, but even here there is a maximum weight you must not exceed.
 You can find this information on the orange certification label on the seat.

-It is important to follow the recommendations of the respective child seat manufacturer precisely.
-Only in this way can you be sure that your child is travelling in the correct child restraint system.
+It is important to follow the recommendations of the specific child seat manufacturer exactly.
+Only then can you be sure that your child is travelling in the right child restraint system.

 The harness position: The shoulder straps come from below